m-kupiec/compendium-typescript/README.md

 ### General

+"The `"compilerOptions"` property can be omitted, in which case the compiler’s defaults are used." ([TypeScript](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html))

 > TypeScript uses a file called `tsconfig.json` for managing your project’s options, such as which files you want to include, and what sorts of checking you want to perform.
 Let’s create a bare-bones one for our project:
 >
 > ```json